Carrier Global (CARR)

 Outbound Investments

-- Carrier also made a strategic investment in Net Feasa to improve real-time cold chain visibility for shipping containers during ocean transit.
+- Carrier made a strategic investment in Net Feasa to improve real-time monitoring of shipping containers during ocean transit through wireless IoT connectivity.

 Capital Expenditures